Github|...

 Bash

-spky cloud env change-passphrase
+spky env passphrase

 Only your copy of the encryption key is re-wrapped.
 Other members and existing variables are unaffected.